 Cult's Excellent WCW Adventure: Randy Savage vs. Diamond Dallas Page (Part 1)

 Of the many issues I have with WWE these days, perhaps none is greater than their revisionist history towards WCW, the promotion I grew up watching.
 If you were to watch the Triumph of the Will-style propaganda series known as The Monday Night War on the WWE Network, you’ll hear WWE tell you WCW only beat them for 80+ weeks because WCW stole guys that WWE made stars, Eric Bischoff got lucky with one idea that only worked because it used stars made by WWE, and they signed guys like Chris Jericho, Rey Mysterio, and Eddie Guerrero, who were the only three guys who made the undercard work and who cares about that because they were much better in WWE, amirite?!
-Even sadder is that many fans who watch it, most of whom never watched WCW and only watch WWE, believe that noise, and don’t know that WCW almost won the war because, they booked shows significantly better from 1995-1997 than WWE did, they had the greatest midcard/undercard of all time, and they used former WWE cast offs Lex Luger (who was a WCW cast off that WWE made worse upon signing), Scott Hall, and Kevin “WWE fucked me up so bad I was the lowest drawing champion in WWE history” Nash better than WWE ever did.
+Even sadder is that many fans who watch it, most of whom never watched WCW and only watch WWE, believe that noise and don’t know that WCW almost won the war because they booked shows significantly better from 1995-1997 than WWE did.
+They had the greatest midcard/undercard of all time, and they used former WWE cast offs Lex Luger (who was a WCW cast off that WWE made worse upon signing), Scott Hall, and Kevin “WWE fucked me up so bad I was the lowest drawing champion in WWE history” Nash better than WWE ever did.
 This is also a good time to note that WWE ultimately over took WCW thanks to Steve Austin and Mick Foley; you know, two guys who had very hot runs in WCW and main evented several memorable matches.
 Hypocrisy; you gotta love it.
 And that’s just a few of the reasons.
 But perhaps no claim bothers me more than this one; the legendary “Macho Man” Randy Savage, upon joining WCW, was immediately over the hill and did nothing that even came close to match his greatness from his 1980s WWE run.

 Not only is this wrong, it’s laughably wrong.
 I won’t claim that Savage’s WCW run was the stuff of CM Punk’s 2011 run or anything, but those who claim he was an over the hill buffoon in WCW are the kind of people who only watched his buddy cop bullshit with Hulk Hogan or that “corpsing?
 SEND FOR THE MAN!” video.
 In reality, Savage in WCW was awesome.
 His on again, off again issues with Ric Flair from 1995 through 1996 were wildly entertaining and were largely responsible for getting WCW business hot again before the nWo storyline took things to a whole other level.
-But even more successful was the feud Savage had in 1997, a feud that for my money was one of the five best storylines of 1997 (right there with Hart-Austin, the rise of Crow Sting, Misterio-Eddie and the rise of Lex Luger as the most over man in America) and the best rivalry of Savage’s career to not involve Hulk Hogan.
-It may not have featured Savage at the peak of his in ring powers, but it does feature him at his most captivating as the arrogant, psychotic and (because its Savage) intense antagonist going against a hungry veteran looking to make his mark during a time his career should’ve been winding down.
-Eventually it would morph into a personal battle that involved the breaking of the fourth wall, wild brawls, the humiliation of one of the men’s wives and that’s just scratching the surface.
+But even more successful was the feud Savage had in 1997, a feud that for my money was one of the five best storylines of 1997 (right there with Hart-Austin, the rise of Crow Sting, Misterio-Eddie, and the rise of Lex Luger as the most over man in America) and the best rivalry of Savage’s career to not involve Hulk Hogan.
+It may not have featured Savage at the peak of his in ring powers, but it does feature him at his most captivating as the arrogant, psychotic, and (because its Savage) intense antagonist going against a hungry veteran looking to make his mark during a time his career should’ve been winding down.
+It would eventually morph into a personal battle that involved the breaking of the fourth wall, wild brawls, the humiliation of one of the men’s wives, and that’s just scratching the surface.
 There’s so much to it that I couldn’t tell this story in one part.
-Thus tonight begins our journey (a three part journey) through one of my favorite storylines in the history of wrestling and the last magna opus (that you don’t know about) from the Macho Man.
+Thus tonight begins our journey (a three-part journey) through one of my favorite storylines in the history of wrestling and the last magna opus (that you don’t know about) from the Macho Man.
 I give you the tale of Randy Savage and the original People’s Champion, Diamond Dallas Page.
 Hit the music!